esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 ```
 export RISCV=/home/$USER/tools/riscv
 ```
-Also consider adding it to your `~/.bashrc` or equivalent so that it's set automatically in the future,
+Also consider adding it to your `~/.bashrc` or equivalent so that it's set automatically in the future.

 Optionally you can also compile with clang/LLVM instead of gcc.
 For that you must install the clang compiler into the same `RISCV` path.
 The binaries of gcc and clang do not collide so you can have both residing in the same `RISCV` directory.
 For this you can set the `-DCMAKE_INSTALL_PREFIX` cmake variable to `$RISCV` when building LLVM.
 This can be accomplished by doing the following: